DoQuantum/quantum-transfer-learning/README.md

 ---

-# ✨ Let's Build the Future of Quantum Together!
+# ✨ I hope this serves you well, no matter where you are in the world.